sankhaKarunasekara/rereg-validation-extension/README.md

 - [x] check mark to indicate completed applications
 - [x] indicate latest version number in the popup
 - [x] Add date and type of the company lines or add a text box for the Remarks.
-- [ ] Automatically generated ending for the email with expiry date set by the officer.

-## Chrome webstore link

-click [here](https://chrome.google.com/webstore/detail/re-registration-validatio/fkpnnofbkmfnibkdcblgbkmlhnbcmjnp) get the extention from the Chrome Web Store.